 - Reheat leftovers to at least 165°F.

-Refrigerate foods quickly and at a proper temperature to slow the growth of bacteria and prevent foodborne illness.
+Refrigerate foods quickly and at a proper temperature to slow the growth of bacteria and reduce your risk of foodborne illness.

-- Keep the refrigerator closed as much as possible and don't store perishable foods like milk and eggs in the door.
+- Keep the refrigerator closed as often as possible and don't store perishable foods, such as milk and eggs, in the door.

 - Label leftovers with the date they were prepared.
 This way, you know how long they've been in the refrigerator.
 Leftovers should be eaten or frozen within three to four days.